J4NS-R/logic-app/README.md

 Xtext compilers are not typically used on the command like (like e.g. `gcc` and `javac`) so support (especially in CI contexts) is very limited.
 Through some shady hacks I got it working (for now).

-Download the compiler jar from the "CLI logic lang compiler" workflow build artifacts.
+Download the compiler jar from the [CLI logic lang compiler workflow](https://github.com/Koellewe/logic-app/actions?query=workflow%3A%22Build+CLI+logic+lang+compiler%22) build artifacts.
 Create a file written in the specified logic language (with `.logic` as file extension).
 Compile as follows:

 ```sh
 java -jar logic-compiler.jar example.logic